Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 2. Include your full address, your hometown or your e-mail address in the book.
 While it is true that people who discover the book on their own and want to interview you can always try to trace you through your publisher, they may not try, knowing that such efforts often prove frustrating.
 E-mail in particular costs so little time, money and effort that it encourages the kinds of correspondence and opportunities you want.

-My book Freelance Writing for Magazines and Newspapers, published in 1988 before the ascendancy of e-mail, remains in print partly because my bio said I lived in Boston and a school that wanted to buy thousands of copies per year found my phone number through directory assistance.
+My book Freelance Writing for Magazines and Newspapers, published in 1988 before the ascendancy of e-mail, remained in print for decades partly because my bio said I lived in Boston and a school that wanted to buy thousands of copies per year found my phone number through directory assistance.
 Later, after putting my post office box address into 6 Steps to Free Publicity, I was able to show my publisher three exuberant fan letters within the first month, reinforcing their own enthusiasm for continuing to put the word out.

 3. Ask your publisher to finance or share the cost of publicity aids.
 I'm particularly fond of color postcards that reproduce the cover of a book.
 Request these well before the book goes to print.
 One publisher paid for them entirely, while another agreed to split the cost with me.
 I use them for both personal and business correspondence - as does my mother.
 Each postcard sent probably gets seen by at least two or three potential book buyers besides the recipient.